yashilvora19/accident_severity_prediction/README.md

 2. Efficiency: It is known to be a very popular classification model for categorical data, which is what we are focusing on.
 It is also very fast.
 3. Accuracy: It also provides a probability for each outcome, which makes it easier to understand how confident the model is in its predictions.

+Further evaluations on the performance of the model have been done within the file labelled `Milestone 3.ipynb`.

 ### Next steps: Other Classification Models